PavanRangani/docs/docs/prd/family/families.md

 As a Family office manager, Clarius group manages Family and its entities.

 Family represents real life family.
-Family can have multiple legal entities.
+Family can have many legal entities.

 ## Entity